 On March 26, 1776, South Carolina was founded and became the eighth state to join the union on May 23, 1788.
-As one of the original 13 founding states, South Carolina served as a prominent location in the Civil War.
+As one of the original 13 founding states, South Carolina was a prominent location in the Civil War.

-There are 12 ghost towns in South Carolina that have been located, mapped, and documented.
-Due to the state’s deep history, each ghost town, battleground, village, and park offers a glimpse into the past and what life was like for the early settlers.
+12 ghost towns in South Carolina have been located, mapped, and documented.
+Due to the state’s deep history, each ghost town, battleground, village, and the park offers a glimpse into the past and what life was like for the early settlers.

-Prior to becoming a state or part of the union, South Carolina was first founded by Spanish explorers from Santo Domingo in 1521.
-Five years later, in 1526, Lucas Vasquez de Ayllon established the first European settlement, but it lasted only a few months.
+Before becoming a state or part of the union, South Carolina was founded by Spanish explorers from Santo Domingo in 1521.
+Five years later, in 1526, Lucas Vasquez de Ayllon established the first European settlement, which lasted only a few months.
 In 1663, King Charles II founded the Province of Carolina, which included the land of both North and South Carolina.

-The provinces that included the present-day land of the two Carolina states were split in 1729 to create North Carolina and South Carolina, but before taking on the name of South Carolina, it was known as Clarendon Province until 1776 when the name changed.
+The provinces that included the present-day land of the two Carolina states were split in 1729 to create North Carolina and South Carolina.
+Still, before taking on the name of South Carolina, it was known as Clarendon Province until 1776, when the name changed.

 Andersonville, South Carolina

-In the year 1800, Andersonville was founded in Anderson County and named after the Revolutionary War veteran Robert Anderson.
-Located at the Tugaloo and Seneca River fork, the town was well-known for trading and its textile mills.
+In 1800, Andersonville was founded in Anderson County and named after the Revolutionary War veteran Robert Anderson.
+Located at the Tugaloo and Seneca River forks, the town was well-known for trading and its textile mills.

 However, the second flood in 1852 further destroyed the town worse than the previous flood twelve years earlier.
 The railroads decided to bypass Andersonville, river traffic began to decline, local trading was less frequent, and the mills were no longer in operation as town residents relocated to more prosperous towns.